What is Legionnaires’ disease?

 What causes Legionnaires’ disease?

 Legionnaires’ disease is caused by an infection with the Legionella bacteria.
-The bacteria is found naturally in fresh water, but when it ends up in manmade water sources, it can infest them.
-According to the United States Centers for Disease Control and Prevention, water sources that can become sources of contagion include:
+The bacteria is naturally occurring in fresh water but can infest manmade water sources when present.

+According to the Centers for Disease Control and Prevention, several water sources can become sources of contagion, including:

 - Cooling towers